Dealing with the client that isn’t in the room

 Teaching YLs means keeping both the children and their parents satisfied.
 After all, they are the ones paying for the lessons!
 There is often a mismatch between parents’ expectations and what happens in the ELT YL classroom.
 As a result, it is essential that schools, YL managers and teachers keep the parents informed and make them part of the process: by meeting them and getting to know them.

-I’m sure that all YL teachers can think of a situation when they learnt some essential information about one of their learners through meeting the parents.
+I’m sure that all YL teachers can think of a situation where they learnt some essential information about one of their learners by meeting the parents.
 So, it is not only about keeping the parents ‘in the know’ but also getting them to help us do a better job of getting to know our ‘other clients’ – this time, the ones in the classroom.

 The age of the children we teach often prevents us from being able to get important details about their previous learning experience, learning preferences, etc. from the learners themselves.
 The parents and/or caregivers can provide this via parents’ evenings, for example.
 How often, where, and how to run these, is something that a YL manager will need to consider.
 What should be done if the teacher doesn’t speak the L1 of the learner?
 What if the parents don’t speak English?
 Should there be time set aside for these meetings or should they be held in regular class time?
 Who will cover the lessons? etc. These are just a few of the many questions that a YL manager will need to consider.